Welcome dear friends to the festive fireside of the Great Library of Dreams!

 Thankfully Tim laughed, ‘No, God no!
-I mean, it supposed to be haunted!’
+I mean, it’s supposed to be haunted!’

 He shrugged ‘Some places just don’t have a healthy atmosphere I guess, and three freakouts were enough for me.
-Anyhow, I take you over there now…’
+Anyhow, I'll take you over there now…’

 ‘Okey dokey,’ I replied and hung up my coat on the bannister post.

-‘Oh by the way,’ said Tim, popping his head back round the door ‘There’s no electrics on, so watch your step!
+‘Oh by the way,’ said Tim, popping his head back round the door ‘There’s no electricity on, so watch your step!
 Hope your camera’s got a good flash!’

 ‘Oh yes, don’t worry about that’ I called cheerily.

 “It was only after he’d gone, I thought to ask about the light I’d seen on in here earlier.
-But I had to crack on, what little daylight there was was going.
+But I had to crack on, what little daylight there was now was fading away.
 But thankfully it wasn’t a big place to photograph - just nine rooms, plus the hallway.

 “It was nice and tidy though.
 They might not use it for anything other than a glorified stock cupboard, but it was spotless.
 Even all the junk mail and free papers were all stacked up nicely on a little table just under the coat rack in the hall.
 I very quickly whipped through the house, snapping as I went.
 The pictures may well turn out a bit murky, but it wasn’t high art that was required.
 And I was no Lord Lichfield.
 But high art wasn’t required.
 Just proof I’d been there and what I’d seen.